 These charges are in addition to the fees on the underlying investments (operating expenses for mutual funds and exchange-traded funds, or trading commissions for individual stocks and bonds).
 All of these fees come out of the amount donated, making donor-advised funds less cost-efficient than donating directly to a charity.

 Schwab Charitable offers two main investment types: diversified asset-allocation pools with a range of risk levels and single-asset pools for a variety of asset classes.
 Both include sustainable investment options for investors who want to consider social and environmental factors.

 The asset-allocation pools offer a diversified mix of equities and fixed-income securities, with risk levels ranging from conservative to more aggressive.
-The lineup contains fewer funds than those offered by Fidelity and Vanguard, with target equity allocations ranging from 30% to 80% of assets.
+The lineup contains fewer funds than those offered by Fidelity and Vanguard, with target equity allocations ranging from 30% to 85% of assets.
 As a result, investors looking for a lower equity allocation will likely have to supplement one of these offerings with a single-asset pool, such as the money market pool or the short-term bond pool.
 On the asset-allocation side, all four underlying funds are actively managed.
-Three of the four offerings earn Morningstar Analyst Ratings of Neutral, but T. Rowe Price Spectrum Moderate Growth Allocation (TRSGX) stands out with an Analyst Rating of Silver.
+Three of the four offerings earn Morningstar Analyst Ratings of Neutral, but T. Rowe Price Spectrum Moderate Growth Allocation TGIPX stands out with an Analyst Rating of Gold.